-- A. Submit all assignments at the beginning of class on the day due unless the teacher indicates otherwise.
-The teacher will deduct up to 10% of the earned grade for each scheduled class day that an assignment is late (unless otherwise noted by the teacher, particularly for online submissions). - B. Submit assignments within two school days\ of any absence.
-However, in the case of a partial day absence, the work is still due on that day. - C. Students should plan to submit assignments due during a planned absence (or bring deadline concerns to the teacher) before leaving school for that planned day (or days).
-School approval of a planned absence does not imply an assignment a deadline extension. - D. Find out what was missed when absent. - E. Make special arrangements with the teachers for completion of course requirements in the case of an approved extended absence.
-Note: When possible during a prolonged absence, the student should check daily on class work and assignments. - F. Note: If assigned work or assessments are not made up within ten days of the due date, the student may receive a zero as a grade while still being required to make up the work. - \Calendar days, not class meeting days.
+- A. Students submit all assignments at the beginning of class on the day due unless the teacher indicates otherwise.
+The teacher will deduct up to 10% of the earned grade for each scheduled class day that an assignment is late (unless otherwise noted by the teacher, particularly for online submissions). - B. Students submit assignments within two school days of any absence.
+However, in the case of a partial day absence, the work is still due on that day. - C. Students expect to submit assignments due during a planned absence (or bring deadline concerns to the teacher) before leaving school for that planned day (or days).
+School approval of a planned absence does not imply an assignment deadline extension. - D. Students take responsibility to find out what they missed when absent. - E. Students make special arrangements with the teachers for completion of course requirements in the case of an approved extended absence.
+Note: When possible during a prolonged absence, the student should check daily on class work and assignments. - F. Note: If assigned work or assessments are not made up within ten days of the due date, the student may receive a zero as a grade while still being required to make up the work.

+Calendar days, not class meeting days.
 Weekends are not counted as calendar days.